 It had been quite a while since I baked a cake.
 Mostly due to my reoccurring Whole30’s.
 What’s a Whole30?
 It’s a 30 day paleo cleanse of sorts.
 No processed foods at all, no sugar of any kind, no alcohol, no treats, etc. It’s a great re-set for bad eating habits.
 I’ve done three.
-My bad habits, like mindless snacking sneak up on me.
+My bad habits, like mindless snacking, sneak up on me.
 Anywho… about this cake!
 I made a decadent paleo chocolate cake using plantains!

 Plantains came to mind.
-I’ve been seeing a lot of nice plantain breads and brownies.
-This cake is also coconut free for those coconut haters out there (weirdos) and I imagine, easily made egg free with use of a flax or gelatin egg.
+I’ve been seeing a lot of nice plantain bread and brownies.
+This cake is also coconut free for those coconut haters out there (weirdos) and I imagine, easily made egg free with the use of a flax or gelatin egg.
 I looked at an old plantain muffin recipe and worked off that, the result was pretty awesome.
-I’m even making this bad boy live on Snapshat for FeedFeed.info on June 15th.
-It’s that easy, that I have volunteered to make it, one handed while I try and work Snapchat with the other.
-Wizard?

 - Prep Time: 20